stefanluth/nanoSQLite/README.md

 # nanoSQLite

-`nanoSQLite` is a lightweight Python wrapper for SQLite.
+`nanoSQLite` is a minimalistic SQLite wrapper tailored for those who feel JSON isn't quite right for data storage but can't be bothered to dive deep into setting up a full-fledged ORM.

+Sometimes, you just want a tiny step up without all the fuss.
-With around 200 lines of Python code, it provides an uncomplicated interface for managing SQLite databases.
+With less than 300 lines of Python code, it provides an uncomplicated interface for managing SQLite databases.

 Despite its simplicity, nanoSQLite offers a robust set of functionalities that enable you to interact with SQLite databases seamlessly, without having to worry about managing cursors and connections manually.

 It's designed to make working with SQLite in Python as straightforward and Pythonic as possible.

+Ideal for small projects, prototypes, or when you just want a break from JSON but aren't ready for heavy ORM lifting.

 ## Features